 Graveside services are likely to be held on ground that is uneven, which is out of the control of Oglethorpe Funeral Chapel, Inc. We ask that you take this into consideration when choosing footwear, such as shoes with high, thin heels.
 Please be advised that Oglethorpe Funeral Chapel, Inc. will not be held responsible for injuries at a grave site because of this.

-Our beloved Evelyn Clemons Williamson was born December 29, 1939 to the late Lucille Clemons Tyson and the late Bural Thomas Wade, Jr. in Ellaville, Schley County, Georgia.
-She also preceded in death by one sister Carolyn Cooper.
-The oldest of 10 children; her maternal instincts were established at a young age.
+Our beloved Evelyn Clemons Williamson was born December 29, 1939 to the late Lucille Clemons (Albert) Tyson and the late Bural Thomas Wade, Sr. in Ellaville, Schley County, Georgia.
+She also preceded in death by one sister, Carolyn Cooper, and one brother, Bural Thomas Wade, Jr. The oldest of 10 children; her maternal instincts were established at a young age.

 Evelyn was soft-spoken and sometimes quiet.
 Yet she was a fun-loving beautiful spirit who loved family, family gatherings, and traveling.
 She had a heart of pure gold, and would give a welcoming conversation she never met a stranger.
 Family and friends look forward to holidays, anniversaries, and birthdays you could always count on a call from her.

 On January 14, 2021 God called Evelyn's name so softly that only she could hear and no one heard the footprints of the angels drawing near.
-A precious one from us a gone a voice we love in now still a place in vacant in our heart that can nevermore be filled.
+A precious one from us is gone, a voice we love is now still, a place is vacant in our heart that can nevermore be filled.